rhysd/fast-json-clone/README.md

 This function clones the given JSON value and returns it.
 There are some invariants for the parameter:

 - The parameter must not contain circles.
-This function does not detect circles by design.
+This function does not work with circular references by design.
 - The parameter must contain JSON values only.
 Other values like `Date`, `Regexp`, `Map`, `Set`, `Buffer`, ... are not allowed.

 ## Benchmark